xiaohan2012/xiaohan2012.github.io/_posts/2015-09-25-parameter-estimation-in-fully-observed-BN.md

 layout: post
 title: "Graphical Model: Learning in Fully Observed Bayesian Networks "
 date: 2015-09-25 10:25:05
-categories: cat
+categories: course
-tags: kw
+tags: pgm bayesian-network parameter-estimation mle bayesian-estimation structure-learning
 ---

 ## Structural learning

 An interesting problem but not many statistically optimal solutions by far.
-Optimal means maximizing some objective funciton such as log-likelihood.
+Optimal means maximizing some objective function such as log-likelihood.

 For \\(n\\)nodes, there are \\(O(2^{n^2})\\) possible graphs, while \\(n!\\) trees.